AshkanRafiee/RaheHal/README.md

 > Use help/h to get hotkeys information in the console!

 Linux
-> Open Terminal and cd to the file directory!
+> Open Terminal and cd to the downloaded file directory and enter "bash linux.sh"
-> bash linux.sh
 >
 > Use Y/y in the Console to Activate the Methods!
 >